radial/docs/docs/config-data-logs.md

   container ID.
 Since `/log` is an Axle container in the typical Radial topology, avoiding name collisions is mandatory.
 What better method then to use the containers own unique ID.
+* `/run` is used just like one would expect on typical systems for the location of socket files and other runtime data.

 So why these paths instead of `/etc` or `/var/log` anyway?
 The reason is that it will make our lives easier in the long run if we free ourselves from the